 Dean Laurence Kaptain

 “In general, [there is an ability to influence change] artists have that most people don’t have,” said Storm Gloor, associate professor of Music & Entertainment Industry Studies at the University of Colorado Denver, as quoted to the Denver Post, July 20, 2020

 Visual Arts students in Michelle Carpenter's Motion 2 class were asked to complete a motion graphic public service announcement about a topic they were passionate about addressing.
-Students researched their topics and were tasks with prompting a call to action.
-Two excellent of examples of topics tackling race are posted below.
+Students researched their topics and were tasked with prompting a call to action.
+Two excellent examples of topics tackling race are posted below.

 Systemic racism is a term commonly used to describe the everyday challenges faced by black, indigenous, and people or color.
 Marisela Guillen breaks down the phrase.

 How do we remove the barriers that keep us from talking about race?
 Huitzilli Rosalia takes on the tough conversation of white fragility.

 Art has long been used as a catalyst for activism.
 It is a powerful way creatives respond to the current events, take collective action, and make sense of the world.
 Many members of the CAM community have recently shared their own artistic expressions in response to the recent tragedies we have witnessed.